KHP-Informatics/sepsis/README.md

-# Haemodynamic predictors of survivability in septic shock
+# Cluster analysis of septic shock
 a project coming out from Critical Care Data London 2016